contagon/handbook/handbook/38-church-policies-and-guidelines.md

 #### 38.4.2.5 Sealing of Living Children to One Natural Parent and a Stepparent

-_Minor children and children who are not accountable._ Living minor children and children who are not accountable due to intellectual disabilities may be sealed to one natural parent and a stepparent only if all the following conditions are met:
+_Minor children and adult children who are not accountable._ Living minor children and adult children who are not accountable due to intellectual disabilities may be sealed to one natural parent and a stepparent only if all the following conditions are met:

 * The child was not born in the covenant or sealed previously.
 * The child has not been adopted by another parent.